Dominik81012/Depature-List/README.md

 ## 🛫 About

-SweatScope Departure List is a modern multiplayer ATC departure management tool inspired by EuroScope and real-world tower workflows.
+Departure List is a modern multiplayer ATC departure management tool inspired by EuroScope and real-world tower workflows.

 The application allows controllers to manage synchronized departure strips, ATIS information, SID assignments, squawks, runway coordination, and flight plan data in real time.